 The Continuing Education Department is committed to providing individuals and businesses with quality specialized training and education.
 Our goal is to provide customized training programs for workers needing to attain, refine and broaden their skills to meet current industry and workforce needs.

 We offer courses that address the constantly changing and developing technical field.
 From precision machinery, advanced manufacturing, electronics, and PLC training to tailor-made programs, Johnson College can meet individual and business needs.
 Courses can be delivered at our Scranton campus or off-site at a company’s facility.

 Johnson College has worked with local industry to provide customized job training programs for over 30 years.
-We have successfully helped such companies as Cinram, Sandvik Steel, Intermetro Industries, Fairchild Semiconductor, and Linde, just to name a few.
+We have successfully helped such companies as Simplex, Sandvik Steel, Intermetro Industries, Tobyhanna, and Linde, just to name a few.

 We dedicate ourselves to connecting new companies, growing businesses and individuals seeking continuing education programs with locally available workforce development funding opportunities.